 Reemphasizing my earlier point, the more eloquent you are, the better you will do.
 Startups fall into a tricky position where the megaliths of the industry were largely founded by people with no previous success in the industry and so finding the future megaliths cannot rest of reading someone’s resume.
 Perceived value is based on a judgment of character, connection with individuals, references, and a few other skewed metrics of determination.

 Ultimately, there is no way to know for sure if someone is “legit,” but the best advice I can pass on to others entering into the industry is two-fold.
 Number one, do not let yourself be viewed as unworthy of attention, do your homework, know what you need to know, and make sure you can deliver a kick-ass response to any question you field.
 Number two, do not look at someone who gives kick-ass responses to questions as someone you should trust.

 Relationships ought to take much more time to develop in order to feel out any holes in a person’s story.
 A first and maybe even a second glance might give good impressions but until you can swear on your life that everything the person says is true, you do not know them well enough.
 This involves being as cynical as possible with everyone.

 Assume what someone says is false and make them prove beyond a reasonable doubt that it is true.
 People can buy app downloads, site traffic, Instagram followers, etc and yet have no real substance behind the façade.
 Companies can throw huge parties, pay for PR, etc. and have no product.
 Unless you know for sure, you do not know at all.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.